 Still curious whether to choose a reverse osmosis water filter or a pure water filter?
 If you aren’t sure which type of filtration system is right for you, consider having your water tested by one of our professional staff at Rayne Water.
 Water testing can tell you which contaminants are in your tap water supply.
 This can help guide you towards the system that will be most effective for your particular needs to give you gallons of purified water every day.
 To schedule a water test, please contact Rayne Water today.

-We provide water softeners & reverse osmosis systems in Phoenix, Glendale, and other areas of AZ.
+Whether you need a water softener system in Ventura or reverse osmosis systems in Phoenix, Glendale, and other areas of AZ., we are here to help.

 Need a commercial reverse osmosis system in California?
 We also provide water filtration and water treatment solutions to Northern and Southern California.
 Check out all of our CA locations!